Airbnb Data Scientist Interview Guide

 - “Find the total number of searches for each room type (apartments, private, shared) by city.”

 To answer this question, you would need to query the room type column to count the number of times each of the specified room type (apartments, private and shared) searches appear.
 Then you would use the GROUP BY function to group the results of your query based on the city and room type.
-A detailed answer to this question (along with the code) can be found here.
+Here is a detailed answer to this Airbnb question that uses GROUP BY (along with the code).

 Another important technical concept mentioned in Airbnb data science interviews is the usage of CASE/ELSE statements.
 For example, you could be asked this question: